 - 3 tbsp Worcester sauce

-Add the onion and cook over a moderate heat to take a little colour, then add the potatoes and stir together.
+- Add the onion and cook over moderate heat to take on a little colour, then add the potatoes and stir together.

-Add the chunks of corned beef, stir well and heat through for a further 5 minutes, do not break up to much.
+- Add the chunks of corned beef, stir well and heat through for a further 5 minutes, do not break up too much.